eleda77/eleda77.github.io/docs/vocab_list.md

 **abrade** - scrape or wear away by friction or erosion

+**abseil** - to go down a very steep slope by holding on to a rope that is fastened to the top of the slope

 **actinic** - caused by sunlight

 **affray** - an instance of fighting in a public place that disturbs the peace

 **alembic** - a distilling apparatus, now obsolete, consisting of a gourd-shaped container and a cap with a long beak for conveying the products to a receiver

+**alluvial** - made up of sand and earth left by rivers, floods, etc

+**anecdata** - evidence based on a collection of anecdotes or personal experiences, can be very subjective

 **antemeridian** - occurring before noon (in the forenoon)